WXIA-TV: History

 On September 1, 1980, WXIA swapped affiliations with WSB-TV and became an NBC affiliate.
 This move could be traced to ratings: NBC slid to a very poor third place; meanwhile, ABC was in first place for most of the late 1970s and was seeking out affiliates with higher viewership in many markets, including Atlanta.
 ABC thus jumped at the chance to affiliate with longtime market leader WSB-TV.
 Some network daytime programs switched stations in August, before the full affiliation switch occurred.
 In 1993, Gannett dropped the "11 Alive" moniker as part of the introduction of new on-air graphics for its newscasts and promos; however, the brand was so well established in Atlanta that viewer outcry forced Gannett to restore it after only a month; even so, the "11 Alive" brand was not fully restored until 1996, when the 11 Alive News title was restored for its newscasts (which were retitled 11 News with the removal of the "11 Alive" brand).

 On June 5, 2006, Gannett entered into an agreement to purchase WATL from the Tribune Company for $180 million, creating Atlanta's first television duopoly; the sale was finalized on August 7, 2006.
 WATL occasionally airs NBC programs when WXIA is not able due to extended breaking news and severe weather coverage, or special programming.
 As a result of the WATL acquisition, WXIA management decided to house the combined operation at WATL's facility at One Monroe Place, leaving WXIA's longtime studios at 1611 West Peachtree Street; WXIA and WATL began broadcasting from the new studios on July 27, 2008.

-Around the first week of October 2012, Gannett entered a dispute against Dish Network regarding compensation fees and Dish's AutoHop commercial-skip feature on its Hopper digital video recorders.
-Gannett ordered that Dish discontinue AutoHop on the account that it is affecting advertising revenues for WXIA and WATL.
-Gannett threatened to pull both stations should the skirmish continue beyond October 7 and Dish and Gannett fail to reach an agreement.
-The two parties eventually reached an agreement after extending the deadline for a few hours.

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WXIA and WATL were retained by the latter company, named Tegna.

 On January 24, 2019, WXIA debuted a new station logo for the first time in 26 years; the "11" in the new logo is similar to Louisville sister station WHAS-TV.

+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.